john-science/python_for_scientists/classes/10_numpy/lecture_10.md

 ### NumPy array Operations

-Another difference you will see between Python lists and NumPy arrays is the helper methods.
+Another great feature of numpy arrays is the huge variety of helper methods.

 #### ndim